 - Copy of valid passport with at least 6 months validity, to be renewed before travelling.

-X Visas held by dependants of Business Visa holders who are accompanying the latter into India will be valid for as long as the Business Visa is valid, or for a shorter time period, as will be decided by the Visa issuing authority.
+X Visas held by dependents of Business Visa holders who are accompanying the latter into India will be valid for as long as the Business Visa is valid, or for a shorter time period, as will be decided by the Visa issuing authority.

 Any extended delay in communication from the officials, or any difficulty faced in the Visa application process can be detailed in an email and sent to the relevant Indian Mission or Post abroad, or directly to the Joint Secretary (CPV), Ministry of External Affairs at firstname.lastname@example.org.